 Q. I have received a Cash gift from a non UK resident.
 How am I taxed?

-A. As with many tax questions, it ultimately depends on the facts.
+A. As with nearly all tax questions, it ultimately depends on the facts.

 Your tax position